m8ttyB/mustache-theme/README.md

 If you find errors or would like to submit amendments I would be more than happy to merge your pull request.

-The following [contributors] have submitted pull requests to [secretmustache-theme].
+The following [contributors] have participated on this project.

 Using this theme
 ----------------